bkryza/clang-uml/README.md

     * Class relationships including associations, aggregations, dependencies and friendship
     * Template instantiation relationships
     * Relationship inference from C++ containers and smart pointers
-    * Namespace based content filtering
+    * Diagram content filtering based on namespaces, elements and relationships
     * Optional package generation from namespaces
-    * Interactive links to online code to classes, methods and class fields
+    * Interactive links to online code to classes, methods and class fields in SVG diagrams
 * Sequence diagram generation
     * Generation of sequence diagram from one code location to another (currently only for non-template code)
 * Package diagram generation